 The amount of radiation in 4.0 pCi/L of radon is actually equivalent to the radiation in 100 chest X-rays.
 Sure that seems like a lot, but this gets worse.
 Most hospitals actually only allow patients to have four chest X-rays each year.

 Let's do the math.
 That converts to the equivalent of .16 pCi/L per X-ray and .64 pCi/L of radiation a year with four X-rays.
 In other words, radon mitigation is crucial to the overall health of any homeowner in Washington and Idaho

 If you don't know what your home's radon levels are, it's important to have the space tested right away.
 Radon gas is odorless, tasteless in water, and invisible.
 Levels can vary from one home to the next, so even if your neighbor has safe levels, your health may be in danger.

 If testing shows that your home's radon levels are indeed higher than the recommended safe level (4 pCi/L), you should consider installing a radon mitigation system.
-Here at Specialty Environmental, our experts offer free quotes for a customized system, so there's no risk in learning more.
+Here at Specialty Environmental, our experts offer quotes for a customized system, so there's no risk in learning more.
 If your budget is limited but you'd like your home environment to be healthy as soon as possible, be sure to ask us about our financing options.

 Contact us by phone or e-mail today for a cost quote for radon testing or a mitigation system quote!
 We proudly serve the Washington and Idaho area, including Kennewick, Spokane, Lewiston and surrounding regions including Walla Walla, Pasco, Liberty Lake, Richland, Coeur D Alene, Post Falls, Pullman.